-Your tenant's lease will normally be for a 12 month term, although it can be longer or shorter.
-If at the end the tenant wants to stay, as long as they paid the rent on time and looked after the property, you will probably want to let them.
-This way you avoid empty periods where you won't be receiving rental income.
+Your tenant's lease will normally be for a 12 month fixed term, although it can be longer or shorter.
+If at the end of the tenancy the tenant wants to stay, as long as they paid the rent on time and looked after the property, you will probably want to let them.
+This way you avoid empty periods where you won't be receiving rental income and may be liable for other standing charges such as utilities, council tax and internet services which you have provided.